cugos/cugos.github.com/meetings/_posts/2020-02-19-cugos_monthly.md

 **[Ariel Kadouri](https://arielsartistry.com/)** will talk about the [#30DayMapChallenge](https://twitter.com/hashtag/30DayMapChallenge), and how I made nearly a map a day until day 17.

+**[Peter Keum](https://pkgeo.com/)** will talk about WA State Parcel Viewer using data from [WA GIS Portal](http://geo.wa.gov/).
+I'll talk about various open source tools (GDAL, QGIS, Tippecanoe etc..) to convert, assemble, create, and deploy this web app.
+I'll share the draft web map link at the meeting.
+(30 min)

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2020-02-19-cugos_monthly.md)

 ## Event Wifi